Serverhamster/ansible-role-proxmox-lxc/README.md

-Role Name
+proxmox_lxc
 =========

-You'll need to install [proxmoxer](https://github.com/proxmoxer/proxmoxer) on the host where this role runs.
+Install a [Proxmox](https://www.proxmox.com/) based [LXC](https://linuxcontainers.org/) container.

 Requirements
 ------------

-Run this role with your Proxmox server(s) as host.
+Run this role on your Proxmox server(s) as host.
 If you specify a group of multiple servers, the LXC container will only be installed once due to `run_once: true` in all tasks.

 Role Variables
 --------------